-Why hunt deer in GA?
+Why Hunt Deer in Georgia?

-- The Whitetail Deer is a large, very abundant animal with no natural predators in Georgia, other than humans. - Hunting is used primarily as a means of keeping the deer population within acceptable limits that keeps the herd healthy and strong, but also does not allow the herd to destroy habitat and overconsume food sources for other species; this is called carrying capacity. - The revenues generated from licenses and equipment sales are a major source of funding for wildlife and habitat restoration projects. - Projects include: habitat improvements on state owned lands and population studies, as well as hunter education.
+The white-tailed deer is classified as a big game mammal in Georgia.

+Hunting is used primarily as a means of keeping the deer herd below the maximum population size of white-tailed deer that can be sustained by the environment.
+This keeps the herd healthy and strong, maintains habitat, and limits deer-human conflict.

+The revenues generated from licenses and equipment sales are a major source of funding for wildlife and habitat restoration projects

+Projects include: habitat improvements on state owned lands and population studies, as well as hunter education.